URiem/worldtravellog/README.md

 - Cloudinary - is a cloud storage solution for website media and other static files.
 It also allows for the manipulation and optimization of media delivery.
 - Bootstrap - used throughout the site for responsiveness, layout, and predefined style elements.
 - Balsamiq - used to create the project wireframes.
-- Lucid Chart - used for creating the ERD and Flowchart.
+- Lucid Chart - used for creating the ERD.
 - Google Fonts - used to import fonts for the website.
 - Font Awesome - used for icon features on the site.
 - Canva - used to generate the color scheme.